VogtRyan/Pisces/README.txt

     $ pisces foo.txt foo.enc

-To decrypt foo.enc and write the result to foo.orig, using 'secret' as the password instead of prompting for one:
+To decrypt foo.enc and write the result to foo.orig, using "secret" as the password instead of prompting for one:

     $ pisces -d -p 'secret' foo.enc foo.orig